Backscatter: Radar, especially weather radar

 Backscattering is the principle behind radar systems.
 In weather radar, backscattering is proportional to the 6th power of the diameter of the target multiplied by its inherent reflective properties, provided the wavelength is larger than the particle diameter (Rayleigh scattering).
 Water is almost 4 times more reflective than ice but droplets are much smaller than snow flakes or hail stones.
 So the backscattering is dependent on a mix of these two factors.
 The strongest backscatter comes from hail and large graupel (solid ice) due to their sizes, but non-Rayleigh (Mie scattering) effects can confuse interpretation.
 Another strong return is from melting snow or wet sleet, as they combine size and water reflectivity.
 They often show up as much higher rates of precipitation than actually occurring in what is called a brightband.
 Rain is a moderate backscatter, being stronger with large drops (such as from a thunderstorm) and much weaker with small droplets (such as mist or drizzle).
 Snow has rather weak backscatter.
 Dual polarization weather radars measure backscatter at horizontal and vertical polarizations to infer shape information from the ratio of the vertical and horizontal signals.

 In waveguides

 The backscattering method is also employed in fiber optics applications to detect optical faults.
-Light propagating through a fiber optic cable gradually attenuates due to Rayleigh scattering.
+Light propagating through a fiber-optic cable gradually attenuates due to Rayleigh scattering.
 Faults are thus detected by monitoring the variation of part of the Rayleigh backscattered light.
 Since the backscattered light attenuates exponentially as it travels along the optical fiber cable, the attenuation characteristic is represented in a logarithmic scale graph.
 If the slope of the graph is steep, then power loss is high.
 If the slope is gentle, then optical fiber has a satisfactory loss characteristic.

-The loss measurement by the backscattering method allows measurement of a fiber optic cable at one end without cutting the optical fiber hence it can be conveniently used for the construction and maintenance of optical fibers.
+The loss measurement by the backscattering method allows measurement of a fiber-optic cable at one end without cutting the optical fiber hence it can be conveniently used for the construction and maintenance of optical fibers.

 In photography

-The term backscatter in photography refers to light from a flash or strobe reflecting back from particles in the lens's field of view causing specks of light to appear in the photo.
+The term backscatter in photography refers to light from flash, strobe, or video lights reflecting back from particles in the lens's field of view, causing specks of light to appear in the photo.
 This gives rise to what are sometimes referred to as orb artifacts.
 Photographic backscatter can result from snowflakes, rain or mist, or airborne dust.
 Due to the size limitations of the modern compact and ultra-compact cameras, especially digital cameras, the distance between the lens and the built-in flash has decreased, thereby decreasing the angle of light reflection to the lens and increasing the likelihood of light reflection off normally sub-visible particles.
 Hence, the orb artifact is commonplace with small digital or film camera photographs.